-5 Top Weekly TSX Stocks: Liberty Hits High-Grade Gold | INN
+5 Top Weekly TSX Stocks: Liberty Hits High-grade Gold | INN

 Liberty Gold has three core gold projects in Nevada, Idaho and Utah, which collectively fall within the Great Basin, where Liberty focuses its attention.

-On October 1, the company announced it had hit high-grade gold while drilling at its Black Pine project in Idaho.
-Results included 2.51 grams per tonne (g/t) oxide gold over 41.1 meters and 0.94 g/t gold over 100.6 meters.
+On Tuesday (October 1), the company announced it has hit high-grade gold while drilling at its Black Pine project in Idaho.
+Results include 2.51 grams per tonne (g/t) oxide gold over 41.1 meters and 0.94 g/t gold over 100.6 meters.

-With that, the company lead the resources companies on the TSX last week, with its share price increasing by 16 percent to C$0.87 by Friday.
+With that, the company led in terms of resources companies on the TSX last week, with its share price increasing by 16 percent to C$0.87 by Friday.

 International Tower Hill Mines

-This company owns the Livengood gold project in Alaska, which it describes as the only American gold-only project not owned by any of the majors.
+This company owns the Livengood gold project in Alaska, which it describes as the sole American gold-only project not owned by any of the majors.

 On its website, news is thin on the ground.
-The company’s last published release, from August 9, detailed the company’s second quarter results for 2019.
+The company’s last published release, from August 9, details its second quarter results for 2019.
 That’s also its most recent release on SEDAR.

 Despite that, International Tower Hill Mines was trading up by 7.14 percent last week, at C$0.75.